wevm/viem/site/pages/docs/accounts/local.md

 # Local Accounts (Private Key, Mnemonic, etc)

-A Local Account performs signing of transactions & messages with a private key **before** executing a method over JSON-RPC.
+A Local Account is an Account that is "managed" locally, on the consuming user's machine.
+It performs signing of transactions & messages with a private key **before** broadcasting the transaction or message over JSON-RPC.

 There are three types of Local Accounts in viem: